VirtusLab/akka-serialization-helper/README.md

 ## Jackson Akka Serializer

-Using Jackson Serializer for Akka-persistence is also one of the pitfalls and this plugin provides an alternative by using a serializer that uses Circe.
+Using Jackson Serializer for akka-persistence is also one of the pitfalls and this plugin provides an alternative by using a serializer that uses [Circe](https://circe.github.io/circe/).

 Dangerous code for Jackson: